UMGW 32x18x8 [M6] GW / N38

 In addition to immense strength, neodymium magnets have the following advantages:

-- Key role in advanced technologically fields – are used in hard drives, electric drive mechanisms, medical equipment and various technologically advanced devices.
+- Significant importance in modern technologies – are utilized in hard drives, electric drive mechanisms, medical equipment and very advanced devices.

 Disadvantages of neodymium magnets: